The power that art possesses is its ability to change ugliness into beauty, and to provide comfort after defeat.

 What are your thoughts regarding the blockbuster-saturated mainstream movie calendar in America?

 I consider it a domino effect.
 You make dumb movies and then the audience wants more dumb movies and so you make more dumb movies.
 Filmmakers are shooting themselves in the foot by hiding behind the notion that audiences want this sort of entertainment.
 It’s not true.
-They think the only way to keep audiences coming to the theaters is to spend a lot of money on explosions and special effects.
+They think the only way to keep audiences coming to the theatres is to spend a lot of money on explosions and special effects.
 It’s not about the story or the characters or the experience, just the special effects.
 We become circus-makers rather than filmmakers.
 It’s a circus, and it’s going to become very boring very soon to everybody.
 We’ve seen the same kind of explosions again and again.
 The talent will then go off and find much better work on television, while filmmakers will have destroyed their own industry by making the general taste of audiences more and more tasteless.